BenWiederhake/sysexpect/README.md

 - We currently mis-detect generated files and other things that would be handled by `{pre,post}rm` scripts.
 - In fact, we ignore all 'preinst', 'postinst', 'prerm', 'postrm', and 'config' scripts.
 At least a warning is generated saying so.
 - `check_expect.py` can probably be sped up significantly by doing something in parallel.
+- Parse preinst/postinst scripts to detect calls to dpkg-divert and update-alternatives.
+This is doomed to fail, since shell scripts are by design Turing complete.
+- `/var/lib/dpkg/info/`: This directory contains all control files of all installed or configured packages, I think.
+Therefore, `deb2fsexpect.py` could issue expectations
+- `deb2fsexpect.py` does not really read the control tar, therefore it also ignores the list of `conffiles`, and raises warnings if the installed file is different than the package maintainer's version.
+- uid/gid/mode: It seems that the preinst/postinst/etc scripts may also change the owner of a file, which is reasonable, as a static tarfile cannot possibly know the numeric ID of system groups of the target system.
+However, this means that these things are set dynamically as part of scripts, which again raises the issue of parsing shell scripts.
+The same happens with permissions, although I don't really understand why this is necessary in the first place.
+- The shell scripts are also where extended attributes are set.
+On my system, that affects three files: /bin/ping (cap_net_raw) and /usr/lib/{x86_64,i386}-linux-gnu/gstreamer1.0/gstreamer-1.0/gst-ptp-helper (cap_net_bind_service and cap_net_admin).

+In short, the biggest thing missing is a shell script interpreter.

 ## Further Notes